Anoop-2752/RAG/README.md

-# 📚 RAG-Based PDF QA System.
+# 📚 RAG-Based PDF QA System

 ![RAG](https://img.shields.io/badge/RAG-Retrieval--Augmented--Generation-blue)
 A **Retrieval-Augmented Generation (RAG) system** that allows users to query PDF documents using **DeepSeek**, **Groq API**, and **FAISS** for efficient vector search.
 This system enhances traditional language models by incorporating document retrieval to provide more accurate, context-aware answers.